-Image and Print: Joshua TreeWorkshop with Don Messec
+Image and Platinum Print: Joshua TreeWorkshop with Don Messec

 Limited to 6 to maintain a sense of seriousness and personal connection to place.

-On location workshops are a favorite of mine.
-I love sharing places I shoot and getting outdoors.
-Workshop will include gathering early to get into interesting shooting locations.
+Destination workshops are a favorite of mine.
+I love sharing places I shoot and the opportunity to be outdoors with other photographers.
+The workshop will include heading out early to get into interesting shooting locations.
+The first day we will go together and get the lay of the land, after which you may prefer to head out on your on to explore at your own pace.
 Some days we may reprieve from shooting to get lunch, discuss digital workflow for platinum-palladium negative making, and other interesting conversations, returning to shoot during evening light.
 I will bring everything we need to make digital negatives using PiezoDN and everything to make prints.
 We will have a welcoming-orientation dinner Sunday night and lay out the week at that time.
 Two days will be for printing.
 Spouses and partners are most welcome, the fee is small to tag along.
 My photo buddy Jim Hamstra will join us.
-He has extensive field experience in places like Syria, Turkey, Australia, Cambodia and Vietnam.
+He too has extensive field experience but in places like Syria, Turkey, Australia, Cambodia, and Vietnam.
 We both live and shoot in the Southwestern US.

 Welcome and orientation dinner.